megaphone icon

 Use evocative stories, narratives, and information, but not hyperbole.

-Prepare a leave behind, for the air to share with the official.
+Prepare a leave-behind, for the aide to share with the official.

-Treat the aids respectfully, they have a lot of sway with the official they work for.
+Treat the aides respectfully, they have a lot of sway with the official they work for.

-Bring constituents into the call (but still keep it 1 to 5 people).
+Bring constituents into the call (but still limit the size of the attendees to 5 or fewer people).
 “We have X number of church members (or X number of churches) supporting this cause.”

 Individual emails are fairly useful.